 My Bun Seller Teacher

 ‘Yi kuai’, said the seller without looking up.
 One Yuan for two?
-Fifty Fen — equivalent to an American nickel — each?
-Last week’s buns were selling for more than that in Hong Kong.
-Perhaps it’s empty, filled with nothing but hot air, my suspicious side cautioned, managing expectation.
-Well, get two anyway, hot air’s good for digestion, and normally costs more than that.
-I handed him one Yuan in FEC.
-He examined it briefly, put it into his tin-can till, and gave me two steamy buns inside an ultra-thin plastic bag.
-‘Xie Xie’ — thank you.
+Fifty Fen (roughly an American nickel) each?
+It’s probably empty, filled with nothing but hot air, my suspicious side cautioned, managing expectation.
+Well, a doughy pocket of lukewarm air would cost more than that in Hong Kong.
+I handed him one Yuan FEC.
+He examined it briefly, tossed it into his tin-can till, and gave me two steamy buns in a gossamer plastic bag.

-We went around the block, eating the buns as we walked.
-It’s the best meat and veggie bun I’ve ever eaten!
-We stopped walking to focus on enjoying them.
-Naturally, we discovered room for at least one to two more each.
-We finished walking the block, and I went up to buy more.
-It was then that I discovered that local residents were paying only twenty Fens each.
-We were overcharged 150%!
+My wife nodded emphatically in agreement, mouth full.
+We stopped walking to focus on chewing.
+Naturally, we discovered plenty of room for at least one to two more each.
+We circled the block to return to the alley, and I went up to join the line again.
+With salivating anticipation, I witnessed one local customer after another before me paying only twenty Fens each for their buns.
+We had been overcharged 150%!
 To someone with a pathological sensitivity to percentage, that’s outrageous.
-Hurt by indignation, I decided we had had enough breakfast after all.
+Indignant, I decided we had had enough breakfast after all.
 I turned to leave, and felt deeply disappointed.

-The thirty Fen difference would have resulted in small change notes, most of them damp, worn, and tacky like spent tissues back then, semi-decomposing after an interminable and placid tour of duty in planned economy.
-Had I been given them as change, I might have actually tossed them out when back at the hotel.
+The thirty Fen difference would have resulted in small change notes, most of them damp, worn, and tacky like spent tissues back then, semi-decomposed after an interminable and placid tour of duty in planned economy.
+Had I been given them as change, I might have actually thrown them into the wastebasket when back at the hotel.
 Why then did I get upset over something which had absolutely no value to me, but was additional ‘profit’ to the vender?
-And because of that, annoyingly, I forewent the chance of eating a few more of the best buns on earth.
+And because of that, I regrettably forewent the chance of eating a few more of the best buns on earth.

-However, as I grudgingly digested a lone bun in my stomach, it dawned on me that trivial ‘matters of principle’, even if consistently and equably applied — a rare occurrence not to be taken for granted — is merely petty-mindedness in disguise.
-But where should one draw the line of pettiness?
+However, as I gloomily digested a lone bun in my stomach, it dawned on me that trivial ‘matters of principle’, even if consistently and equably applied — a rare occurrence not to be taken for granted — is merely petty-mindedness in disguise.
+Where should one draw the line of pettiness though?
 I asked myself.
 Simple: where common sense and generosity intersect.
-Not having either would be a personal tragedy which nobody can help.
+Not having either would be a different story — a personal tragedy.

 Thinking down the ‘principle’ line, I started to realise my glaringly dubious standards.

-Under barbaric competition, I might have built the same plant for less — say, by a couple of million?
-Could anyone accuse me for having cheated my client, therefore?
-Definitely not — not legally, not ethically.
+Yet, no one could accuse me for having cheated or overcharged my happy hypothetical client — not legally, not ethically.
 I was maximising merited income from an appreciative customer who regarded my price good and fair.
-But how was that hypothetical scenario different from the bun transaction that morning?
-None that I could think of, except that the vendor was much poorer, and the amount involved was negligible.
-Somehow, I expected poorer folks to be voluntarily more ‘honest’.
-With the help of lawyers, plutocrats bent and cut legal corners all the time to make mega bucks.
-They are being ‘clever’.
-The bun sellers took advantage of market conditions and made a few pennies more, hurting no one, and I became resentful of his ‘cheating’.
+But how was that different from the bun transaction this morning?
+None that I could think of, except that the vendor was much poorer, and the amount involved categorically negligible.
+Somehow, I had expected poor folks to be voluntarily more ‘honest’.
+With the help of lawyers, plutocrats bent and cut legal corners all the time to make mega bucks; they were just being ‘clever’ in my mind.
+The bun seller took advantage of market conditions and made a few pennies more, hurting no one, and I became resentful of his ‘cheating’.
 What utter bullshit.
 I was suddenly ashamed.